Billgonzo123/Plantzzz/README.md

 # Plantzzz

 ## Description
 Plantzzz aims to help you and your friends keep your house plants thriving.
 If you're like us and have a hard time remembering when to water your houseplants, our app is here to help.
-Plantzzz is an app that allows you to consolidate your house plant information and will remind you to water them.
-In addition, you can find helpful information about all kinds of plants, as well as default times to water.
+Plantzzz is an app that allows you to consolidate your house plants into a personal database.
+It will  remind you of watering dates, provide helpful information about all kinds of plants and much more!

 ### Features Include:
 - Add/Edit house plants in your personal database
 - Nickname your plants to easily differentiate between them
-- Recommended watering cycles for each plant type
+- Provides recommended watering cycles for each plant type
-- Auto generated watering schedule
+- Auto generates a watering schedule
 - Provides general info on the types of plants you have
   - Type of Light
   - Maintenance Difficulty